zhaoyoushen/MenuDeRestaurants/README.md

 We are using Swashbuckle.AspNetCore [here](https://github.com/domaindrivendev/Swashbuckle.AspNetCore)
 Swashbuckle will generate API documentation, including a UI to explore and test operations, directly from your routes, controllers and models.

+>Also you can find the OAS yaml file in the Repo, and for seeing the documentation you can copy the content paste to https://editor.swagger.io/

 ## Tech

 - [.Net6] - NET 6 is the fastest full stack web framework.